 \subsection{Related work}

-\paragraph{PG methods.} PG methods have been recognized as one of the most pervasive RL algorithms \citep{sutton2018}, especially for RL tasks with large and possibly continuous state-action spaces.
-By parameterizing the infinite-dimensional policy with finite-dimensional vectors \citep{sutton2018}, PG methods reduce the search for the optimal policy over functional spaces to that over parameter spaces.
-Early PG methods include the well-known REINFORCE algorithm \citep{williams1992}, as well as the variance-reduced G(PO)MDP algorithm \citep{baxter2001jair}.
+\textbf{PG methods.} PG methods have been recognized as one of the most pervasive RL algorithms \cite{sutton2018}, especially for RL tasks with large and possibly continuous state-action spaces.
+By parameterizing the infinite-dimensional policy with finite-dimensional vectors \cite{sutton2018}, PG methods reduce the search for the optimal policy over functional spaces to that over parameter spaces.
+Early PG methods include the well-known REINFORCE algorithm \cite{williams1992}, as well as the variance-reduced G(PO)MDP algorithm \cite{baxter2001jair}.
 Both REINFORCE and G(PO)MDP are Monte-Carlo sampling-type algorithms that estimate the policy gradient using the rollout trajectory data.
-To further reduce the variance, a policy gradient estimate that utilizes Q-function approximation was developed in \citep{sutton2000}, based on a policy gradient theorem derived therein.
-Recently, several PG variants have made significant progress in accelerating convergence \citep{kakade2002natural}, reducing variance \citep{papini18icml}, handling continuous action spaces \citep{silver2014dpg}, and ensuring policy improvement \citep{papini2017nips}, by employing deep neural networks as function approximators \citep{schulman2015icml,lillicrap2015,schulman2017proximal}.
+To further reduce the variance, a policy gradient estimate that utilizes Q-function approximation was developed in \cite{sutton2000}, based on a policy gradient theorem derived therein.
+Since then, several PG variants have made significant progress in accelerating convergence \cite{kakade2002natural}, reducing variance \cite{papini18icml}, dealing with nonlinear policies \cite{paternain2020stochastic}, handling continuous actions \cite{silver2014dpg}, and ensuring policy improvement \cite{papini2017nips}, especially with deep neural networks as function approximators \cite{schulman2015icml,lillicrap2015,schulman2017proximal}.
 However, all these algorithms were developed for the single-learner setting.